-The accompanying financial statements of Kingston Community Credit Union Limited for the year ended December 31, 2018 are the responsibility of the Credit Union's management and have been prepared in compliance with legislation and in accordance with International Financial Reporting Standards.
+The accompanying financial statements of the Kingston Community Credit Union Limited (the "Credit Union") for the year ended December 31, 2019 are the responsibility of the Credit Union's management and have been prepared in compliance with legislation and in accordance with International Financial Reporting Standards.
 The accounting policies followed by the Credit Union are included in the summary of significant accounting policies accompanying the financial statements.
 The preparation of financial statements necessarily involves the use of estimates based on management's judgement, particularly when transactions affecting the current accounting period cannot be finalized with certainty until future periods.